Overview of the Pancreatic Diseases Program

 - CT scan: An imaging test used to diagnose cancer and pancreatitis.

-- Endoscopic retrograde cholangiopancreatography (ERCP): A test that combines endoscopy and fluroscopy techniques.
-During the procedures, a thin tube with a camera attached to the end is inserted through the mouth, past the stomach, and into the duodenum.
-A dye is then released into this area to make is possible to visually identify affected areas.
+- Endoscopic retrograde cholangiopancreatography (ERCP): A test that combines endoscopy and fluoroscopy techniques.
+During the procedure, a thin tube with a camera attached to the end is inserted through the mouth, past the stomach, and into the duodenum.
+A dye is then released into this area (pancreatic duct or the biliary duct) to make it possible to visually identify affected areas.

 - Esophagogastroduodenoscopy with ultrasound (EUS): A test that involves inserting a thin tube with an ultrasound probe attached to the end through the mouth and down into the stomach.
 This device produces ultrasound images of the organs of the biliary and pancreatic system.